bca-95/hclust/README.md

-*The description bellow will be updated soon
+*The description below will be updated soon

 # Revised hierarchical clustering (RHCC)
 ## Introduction